 By breaking down goals into achievable micro-tasks, employees are continuously supported and engaged.
 There’s no confusion about how to meet benchmarks, and employees are motivated to keep going.
 Data from Rallyware supports the efficacy of this streamlining: in an analysis of 2.4M data points for 285K users, completed personalized activities increased distributed workforce productivity by 21.8%.

-3. Relevant L&D optimized for engagement
+3. Relevant L&D optimized for engagement beyond workforce management software

 The final pillar of the 3 pillars of performance enablement is relevant L&D optimized for engagement.
 Again, from SHRM, PEP offers “an ongoing effort to develop the skills, careers and experiences of workers.
 This is an important part of the framework because organizations improve long-term through developing their people.”